dev-runner/RunCulator/README.md

 # RunCulator

 RunCulator is a simple application containing a set of essential calculators for runners.
-It is an Open Source project under the MIT license, built completely out of love for running.
-Please enjoy doing math with burned calories, running paces and speeds!
+It is an Open Source project under the MIT license, built completely out of love for running :runner: Please enjoy doing math with burned calories, running paces and speeds!

 The app includes the following calculators:

-1. BMI calculator
+1. **BMI calculator**

    This calculator enables you to calculate your BMI (Body Mass Index) and provides additional tips on running.

-2. Running pace calculator
+2. **Running pace calculator**

    This calculator will help you determine how fast your pace per kilometer should in order to finish certain distance or race in a desired time.

-3. Burned calorie calculator
+3. **Burned calorie calculator**

    This calories calculator will show you how many kilocalories (1kcal = 1000 calories) your body uses up while running on the given distance.

-4. Split time calculator
+4. **Split time calculator**

    This calculator will help you calculate split time based on the running pace and split distance.

-5. Training and race paces calculator (VDOT)
+5. **Training and race paces calculator (VDOT)**

    This calculator will help you find optimal training paces and estimated race performances on most popular distances.
 The calculator is based on the famous Jack Daniels' VDOT number.

 ## Installation